Mahavakyas – the big claims

 Or

-These are great claims or nondualistic maxims from Advaita Vedanta.
+These are great non-dualistic statements or maxims from Advaita Vedanta.

 On them we can reflect or even meditate, to help us intuit their reality in our hearts.

-It is not enough to repeat them mechanically (much less repeat them in Sanskrit).
+It is not enough to repeat them mechanically (much less to repeat them in Sanskrit).

-The important thing is to seek to truly realize their significance.
+The important thing is to seek to realize their true meaning.

-Even their mere knowledge, however, can help us when we have an inner search, when we seek to achieve the Self or tend to fully identify with the Supreme Self Atman.
+Even the simple knowledge of them, however, can help us when we have an inner search, when we seek to realize the Self, or when we tend to fully identify ourselves with the Supreme Atman Self.

 What is Atma Vichara?